evokateur/claude-context/README.md

 ~/code-catbutt$ cc-copy xicamatl
 ```

-The remote path spec is only necessary to sync context for a different relative directory on the remote, i.e. `~/projects/catbutt`:
+The remote path spec is only necessary to sync context for a different relative directory on the remote, e.g. `~/projects/catbutt`:

 ```sh
 ~/code/catbutt$ cc-copy xicamatl:projects/catbutt